IamAyaanSk/meetcast/README.md

    `pnpm install`
 3. Set env variables
    Refer the `.env.example` file for setup.
-4. Configure the recorder and SFU server too ( check readme pf specific repositories for more information )
+4. Configure the recorder and SFU server too ( check readme for specific repositories for more information )
 5. To start the serrver in dev mode
    `pnpm dev`
 6. To start in prod mode